ylify/VEHoP/README.md

 Situation:
 1) if all inputs are proteins, it should work in any organisms, including prokaryotes and eukaryotes.
 2) if some of the inputs are transcripts. the genetic_code in TransDecoder should be adjusted.
 In this pipeline, we adopt the Universal (default).
 3) if some of the inputs are genomic sequences, you should add the database for alignment.

-#Installation
+Installation

-##Pre-installation: mamba (highly suggested) or conda.
+#Pre-installation: mamba (highly suggested) or conda.
 Link: https://github.com/conda-forge/miniforge#mambaforge

-Command: mamba env create --name phylogenomics -f environment.yml  #Once finished, a new environment named phylogenomics will be created, with most dependencies installed.
+Command:
-Command: mamba activate phylogenomics (if mamba is not installed in your system, use conda)
+          mamba env create --name phylogenomics -f environment.yml  #Once finished, a new environment named phylogenomics will be created, with most dependencies installed. mamba activate phylogenomics (if mamba is not installed in your system, use conda)

 ##note: We integrate many software and packages into the pipeline.
 Of them, only HmmCleaner.pl could not be configured by conda/mamba.